alpscode/website/content/blog/fpl-ownership-weight.md

 In this one, denote `opp` as a binary multiplier whether your opponent has the player `e` or not.

-For a second, assume all FPL players are against you!
+For a second, assume all FPL managers are united against you!
-And let us combine all of them into a single boss you need to defeat :)
+Imagine them as single boss you need to defeat :)
 The objective can now be written as

 <div>$$ \sum_{e \in E} \text{pick}_e \cdot \text{xP}_e - \sum_{e \in E}(1-\text{pick}_e) \cdot \text{own}_e \cdot \text{xP}_e$$</div>

 The second term here becomes how much you are being penalized compared to other players.
 Here, `own` is the percentage ownership of a player.
-At the extreme, if no one has a player then you cannot lose anything by not choosing him.
+At the extreme, if no one has a particular player, then you cannot lose anything by not choosing him.
-At the other extreme, if everyone has a player and you do not, you are going to be at a disadvantage as much as `xP` of that particular player.[^mo]
+At the other extreme, if everyone has a player and you don't, you are going to be at a disadvantage as much as `xP` of that particular player.[^mo]

 ## Deciding strategy